Published: December 7th 2012October 29th 2011

 The first Native American to be cannonsized

-church holds a life size statue of a Native American, holding eagle feathers and a rosary.
+The plaza in front of the church holds a life size statue of a Native American, holding eagle feathers and a rosary.
 Kateri Tekakwitha

 was the first Native American to become a Catholic nun.